SoundSkote/skote-portfolio-site/src/posts/Blog08_Final_Audio_Mix_Optimisation_&_Bug_Fixes.md

 &nbsp;&nbsp;&nbsp;

 Almost as important are the enemy fire and enemy foley and bullets.
+Since enemies are threats, their foley is prioritized over the player’s foley sounds to allow the player to detect nearby enemies better.
 It's crucial that the player needs to:

 - Be aware that the enemy is shooting.
 - Pin-point their location if they cannot see them.
 - Know what weapon the enemy uses in order to be able to strategize better.
 - Hear their footsteps when they are nearby.
-- Be informed that the enemy fired towards the player’s direction even if they didn’t hit us.
+- Be informed that the enemy fired towards the player’s direction even if they didn’t hit them.

-Since enemies are threats, their foley is prioritized over the player’s own sounds.

 &nbsp;&nbsp;&nbsp;

-Next in my list is the sounds of the level interactions (e.g., using a jump pad or a health item, entering a control point) as they:
+Next in my list is the level interactions sounds (e.g., using a jump pad or a health item, entering a control point) as they:

-- Confirm the player's interactions with the map or the objective.
+- Confirm the player's interactions with an object.
-- Give away the character's position to another player.
+- Can give away the character's position to another player.

 &nbsp;&nbsp;&nbsp;